dekoza/mtgpl/ELD.rst

 :mtgtip:`Rowan's Stalwarts<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/5/b537c4e3-88d1-430d-b4c8-16e0716d1927.jpg?1572482722|https://scryfall.com/card/eld/307/rowans-stalwarts?utm_source=api>`
    When Rowan's Stalwarts enters the battlefield, you may search your library and/or graveyard for a card named Rowan, Fearless Sparkmage, reveal it, and put it into your hand.
-If you search your library this way, shuffle it.
+If you search your library this way, shuffle.

 :mtgtip:`Wind-Scarred Crag<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/5/75f5875e-487f-4586-95f3-3627050a6744.jpg?1572482730|https://scryfall.com/card/eld/308/wind-scarred-crag?utm_source=api>`